vNemetz/Oficinas1/README.md

 The ADL Project was built by Murilo Patricio Nascimento, Felipe dos Reis Garcez and Vinícius Nemetz Grabovski, as a project for First Integration Workshop's Subject at UTFPR - Technological Federal University of Paraná - Brazil.

-We used c++ programming language with the OpenCV library for the recognition algorithm, and for the website, JavaScript, CSS and HTML for the frontend and JavaScript and MongoDB for the backend.
+We used C++ programming language with the OpenCV library for the recognition algorithm, and for the website, JavaScript, CSS and HTML for the frontend and JavaScript and MongoDB for the backend.